Blog

 }

-This will present the onboarding view once, after which it will not be shown again.
-If you want to present different onboarding views with the same modifier, you can provide a unique id for each onboarding.
+This will present the onboarding view once, after which it won’t be shown again.
+To present different onboardings with the same modifier, you can provide a unique id for each.

 If you want to programmatically get and set the presentation state of a certain onboarding, you can use the UserDefaults extensions directly.